 This dichotomy is what caused such would-be reformers as Liang Qichao to throw up their hands in despair at their country’s entrenched value system, which created “clansmen rather than citizens,” thereby making it impossible for China to rise to the existential challenge it was facing from the West.
 And yet to ask China to abandon the old values was no easy thing.
 If China was no longer to be Confucian and imperial, then what was China to be?
 The country would be racked by this identity crisis throughout the twentieth century.
 Indeed, it has arguably yet to fully emerge from it today.

 Given the traditional Chinese focus on the family, it seems poetically apt that the first half of its twentieth century can be read quite successfully as the drama of a single family.
 The Soong family of Shanghai was omnipresent in Chinese politics and culture for 75 years or more.
 It included in its trunk and branches many of the most important names of this tumultuous period of Chinese history, while virtually all of the rest of them crossed its orbit in one way or another, as did countless other pivotal characters and events from the world beyond China.
-The Soong story is a soap opera blown up to epic proportions — albeit one whose entertainment value is rather tempered by the fact that its various dramas directly caused the deaths of hundreds of thousands of people, and led finally to the establishment of what is today the most powerful authoritarian regime on the planet, with the blood of millions upon its hands.
+The Soong story is a soap opera blown up to epic proportions — albeit one whose entertainment value is rather tempered by the fact that its various dramas caused the deaths of millions of people, and led finally to the establishment of what is today the most powerful authoritarian regime on the planet, with the blood of many more millions upon its hands.
 Small wonder that Sterling Seagrave, in his perceptive if sometimes catty biography of the family, labelled his subject “the Soong dynasty.”
 It really can be seen as China’s last dynasty, in terms of influence if not official title.

 The Soong origin story is a Horatio Alger tale, a bildungsroman of one man’s journey from utter obscurity to the heights of wealth and political influence, on the strength of little more than an extraordinary self-belief.
 Prior to 1892, no family by the name of Soong existed; just a few years later, the family not only existed but was one of the most important in all of China.